kevgo/tricorder/README.md

-# Upkeep / Tricorder
+# Upkeep / Tricorder / Multi-Tool

-_meticulous DevEx tooling_
+_all-in-one DevEx tool_

-_always the best DevEx_

-_keep up with Upkeep_

-Upkeep provides a cybernetically enhanced DevEx environment for high-quality manual and agentic engineering.
+Multi-Tool provides all DevEx tools you need for agentic and manual software development.

-- provides all available tooling that helps improve the quality of your code
+- all the formatters and linters you need
 - always up to date
-- for all languages used in your codebase
+- for all languages in your codebase
 - in all your codebases
-- automated end-to-end with full control and customizability

 ## Example

 - You have a Git repo with a TypeScript frontend and a Python backend.
-- Upkeep runs `biome`, `pyright`, and `ruff`.
+- running `multi-tool test` runs `biome`, `pyright`, and `ruff`.
 - You don't need to download or install any of these tools.
-  Upkeep does that for you.
+  Multi-Tool does that for you.
 - It has also created config files for these tools in your repo that enable all features.
   You can customize them for your use case.
-- Later you add some shell scripts somewhere in a subfolder.
+- Later you add shell scripts somewhere in a subfolder.
-  Now Upkeep also runs `shellcheck` and `shellfmt`.
+  Multi-Tool detects this new language and now also runs `shellcheck` and `shellfmt`.

 Look at all the things you don't do:

+- no forgetting to add formatters and linters
-- no market research which tools are available
+- no checking which stacks you need formatters and linters for (there are always more than you think)
-- no test-runs to figure out which of the available tools is the best one
+- no market research which tools are available and which one is the best
-- no reading documentation to configure these tools
+- no tedious installation, setup, and configuration
-- no forgetting to update to newer versions of these tools
+- no Sisyphean work to keep all these tools up to date
-- no forgetting to add missing tools as you add more file types
+- no forgetting to add tools when your codebase develops more file types
 - no disagreements with other developers and teams which tool to use

 Pretty much no project/team/codebase does all of this well all of the time.
-With Upkeep everybody does this well all of the time.
+With Multi-Tool everybody does this well all of the time.

-## Example 2

-- You have dozens/hundreds over codebases.
-- Setting all the DevEx tooling up and keeping it up to date on each of them is a Sisyphean task.
-- With Upkeep this happens by itself.

 ## Q & A

-> Does Upkeep lock me into their tooling choices?
+> Does Multi-Tool lock me into their tooling choices?

-No, you can also run other tools, either through Upkeep or completeley by yourself.
+No, you can customize the default selection of tools.

-> I have a new tool that I think makes sense to add to Upkeep.
+> I am using a linter that isn't supported by Multi-Tool.

 Send a pull request!

 ## Background

-Upkeep solves the problem that I deal with dozens of codebases privately, and hundreds at work, and for each one I need to set up and configure between 5-10 third-party DevEx tools like formatters and linters and then keep these tools updated over time.
+Multi-Tool solves the problem that I deal with dozens of codebases privately, and hundreds at work, and for each one I need to set up and configure between 5-10 third-party DevEx tools like formatters and linters and then keep these tools updated over time.